Hi folks, Don here. Let me tell you a bit about the path that led me to Gaining Strength.

 At that point I was still very stuck in the belief that the optimal diet should be plant-based.
 I decided to try a vegan whole foods plant based diet again, thinking that I had figured out why I didn’t improve on such diets previously.
 During this time I wrote Powered by Plants: Natural Selection and Human Nutrition, detailing all the evidence upon which I based my belief that humans evolved to eat a plant-based diet.
 You can download that whole book here for free.

 I proved myself wrong again.
 I adhered to the vegan diet for more than 5 years.
 I did not thrive.
 My skin conditions worsened, I had more or less continuous gut distress, and I progressively lost muscle and strength and gained fat.

 In mid 2017 I switched to a hypercarnivore diet, still seeking relief from psoriasis and eczema.
 I told the story in detail in the preface to The Hypercarnivore Diet, and won’t repeat it here for lack of space.
 Since adopting the hypercarnivore diet my skin and digestive health have improved gradually and dramatically and are now better than I can ever remember.
 By combining this diet with high intensity training, my body composition now is virtually the same now at age 57 as it was when I was in high school.

 Through all of this I have come circuitously back to my true nature and purpose.
 My job is to help others avoid all the mistakes I made and reach their full potential more quickly and elegantly.

 Thanks for taking time to read this.
 Stay healthy and strong.

-The Full Range Strength Mission: To empower others to achieve health, fitness, wisdom and freedom through proper nourishment and education of body and mind.
+The Gaining Strength Mission: To empower others to achieve health, fitness, wisdom and freedom through proper nourishment and education of body and mind.